This article is all about how to practice guitar even when you don’t think you have the time.

 Write down where all your time goes in a week.
 In any week, let’s say you work 40 hours, sleep 56 hours, spend 5 hours commuting to work, 5 hours eating, 6 hours cleaning/using bathroom, and 10 hours doing extra activities such as spending time with family or children, or doing anything.

 That adds up to 120 hours.
 That means there are still 48 HOURS LEFT IN THE WEEK that is open for practice time.
 Where the heck is all that time going?

-Step 2: Plan out what you are going to work on ahead of time and be sure to schedule some fun time into your playing.
+Step 2: Plan ahead and schedule fun time into your playing.